Skip to main content

 Testosterone and Vascular Health

 The vascular endothelium, a single layer of cells lining the interior of blood vessels, plays a critical role in regulating blood flow and preventing plaque formation.
-Testosterone exerts effects on these endothelial cells, influencing their capacity for vasodilation ∞ the widening of blood vessels ∞ which is essential for healthy regulation and oxygen delivery to tissues.
+Testosterone exerts effects on these endothelial cells, influencing their capacity for vasodilation ∞ the widening of blood vessels ∞ which is essential for healthy blood pressure regulation and oxygen delivery to tissues.

 Maintaining proper testosterone concentrations supports the body’s ability to regulate inflammation within the vascular system.
 Chronic, low-grade inflammation represents a significant contributor to arterial damage and the progression of atherosclerotic disease.
 Testosterone influences inflammatory pathways, helping to modulate responses that affect cardiovascular tissue health.
 This endocrine modulation represents a key aspect of its protective influence on the heart over time.